gvwilson/thirdbit/fiction/iffy/index.md

 as French Henry's slender manipulator folded back into its housing.
 "*Merci beaucoup,*" it said,
-rocking back and forth in what might have been the mechanical equivalent of a dog wagging its tail before rolling away toward the docks saying, "*Gardez-vous!
-Gardez-vous!*" once more.
+rocking back and forth in what might have been the mechanical equivalent of a dog wagging its tail before rolling away toward the docks.

 "What was *that* all about?"
-Iffy demanded.
+Iffy demanded
+as the pair of raccoons she had seen earlier scampered after it.

 Wales shrugged.
-"Just a hard-to-find part to help an old friend," he said, sounding fond and sad at the same time as the bot disappear around the corner.
+"Just a hard-to-find part to help an old friend," he said, sounding fond and sad at the same time as the bot and its furry entourage disappeared around the corner.
 "Come on—we should get going."

-"Uh huh.
+"Uh huh,"
+Iffy said without moving.
-Must be pretty affin' special for it to take a chance on bein' scrapped for scarin' people like it did back there."
+"Must be pretty affin' special for it to take a chance on bein' scrapped for scarin' people like it did back there."

 When Wales didn't answer she prodded the case next to her with her boot again.
 "So was that you?
 The 'splosion back there?"